mbrucher/AudioTK/README.md

 Changelog
 ---------
+### 1.2.0
+* Added SecondOrderSVF filters from cytomic with Python wrappers
+* Implemented a LowPassReverbFilter

 ### 1.1.0
 * Fix a really nasty bug when changing processing sizes
 * Implemented a basic AllPassFilter (algorithmic reverb)